myIR, payments and more

 Contractors will need to provide you with a completed IR330C form.
 Include the details of the payment(s) and tax deduction(s) on your employer monthly schedule.

 If you're making these payments to a contractor who has a certificate of exemption (COE), from 1 April it must be treated as a 0% special tax rate certificate until the earlier of:

 - 31 March 2018.

 If you're a labour hire business and weren't able to comply with the 1 April changes

 If you'd have incurred unreasonable costs to comply with these changes by 1 April you can delay the date you start to the earlier of:

 - 1 July 2017, or

 People Co is a labour hire business.
 It pays over 400 contractors each week who work under labour hire arrangements and previously didn't have tax deducted from their payments.
 They also have a large number of employees who are paid a salary.
 People Co will need to move all the details of these contractors from its debtors/creditors system into its payroll system so that tax can be deducted.

 To move all details over prior to 1 April 2017 would require them to hire 2 temporary workers.
 They've determined that they could do this without hiring temporary workers by 21 April 2017 just using their current payroll staff.
 Therefore People Co decides to use the extension to delay the implementation of these changes until 21 April 2017 as they consider the cost of hiring the two temporary workers would not be a reasonable cost for them to incur to enable them to comply.

-You must determine whether in your circumstances this extension could apply to you.
-If you believe it does, there is no need for you to contact us.
-If you need help determining whether your circumstances meet the criteria for the extension we recommend you seek advice from a tax advisor, such as an accountant.
+If you need help determining whether your circumstances meet the criteria for this extension we recommend you seek advice from a tax advisor.